 The Tax Cuts and Jobs Act Program legislated the Opportunity Zone Investment program in 2017.
 Qualified Opportunity Zones Funds provide investment incentives in the form of tax benefits.

 Therefore, this encourages real estate investors to invest in poverty-stricken areas in the US.
-Hence, Opportunity Zone investments strive to benefit the low-income communities with job creation and infrastructure development.
+Hence, Opportunity Zone investments strive to benefit low-income communities with job creation and infrastructure development.

 Furthermore, investing in Opportunity Zones Funds prevents the investors from paying huge capital gains taxes.